Medicare and hospital readmissions — what happens when they bounce back

 When your parent is ready to go home from the hospital, there's usually a discharge process.
 In theory, this is when everything gets explained.
 In practice, it's often chaotic.
 Discharge might happen late in the day.
 Staff might be busy.
 Your parent might be tired or still somewhat medicated.
 You might not be there to hear the whole conversation.

 A good discharge process includes a clear written discharge summary that explains what happened in the hospital, what condition your parent has now, and what the plan is to manage it.
 The summary should include activity restrictions, diet restrictions, and when your parent can return to normal activities.
-It should list all medications, with clear instructions about when to take each one, how much to take, and how long to take it.
+It should list all medications with clear instructions about when to take each one, how much to take, and how long to take it.

 Many hospitals now have a pharmacist meeting before discharge.
 The pharmacist goes through medications with your parent, explains why each medication matters, and makes sure your parent understands how to take them.
 If your parent can't afford a medication, the pharmacist might help find a generic or a different option.
-If your parent has never taken a medication type before, the pharmacist shows them how.

 Follow-up appointments should be scheduled before your parent leaves the hospital.
 Your parent should know when they're seeing their regular doctor, when they're seeing a specialist if needed, and what they should do if a problem develops before their first appointment.
 If your parent doesn't have a ride to appointments, that should be sorted out before discharge.
-If your parent lives alone and is concerned about managing, that's when to discuss home health care services or whether family needs to arrange additional support.

 Your Role in Preventing Readmission